hu-macsy/lama_old/scai/dmemo/doc/CommunicationPlan.rst

 A communicator provides a method to exchange data between processors by using the communication plans.
 The send and receive plan must match in the above sense that one it the transpose of the other one.

 .. code-block:: c++

     comm.exchangeByPlan( recvArray, recvPlan, sendArray, sendPlan );

 .. figure:: _images/exchange_by_plan.*
-    :width: 800px
+    :width: 700px
     :align: center
     :alt: ExchangeByPlan

+The communication plans are used in more complex plans for arbitrary communication, e.g. GlobalExchangePlan, GlobalAddressingPlan, HaloPlan and RedistributePlan.